-BENCHES AND A LESSON FOR LIFE
+BENCHES, CARPENTRY, AND A LESSON FOR LIFE

 Behind each vibrant new handmade wooden bench on the Boys Town Jerusalem campus lies a fascinating story—and an extraordinary expression of hard work, character-building and love.
 The master carpenters: ninth and tenth graders in BTJ’s newest after-school initiative for students to learn carpentry skills, rescue and transform scrap wood into treasures, and work with a mentor they adore.